pvvx/ATC_MiThermometer/python-interface/README.md

 )
 ```

-The following example uses the `general_format` to parse, that also includes encrypted formats like `custom_enc_format`:
+The following example uses the `general_format` to parse an array of bytes encoded with the `custom_enc_format` encrypted format:

 ```python
 from atc_mi_interface import general_format